syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/datetimepicker/EJ2_ASP.NETCORE/getting-started.md

 * [Getting Started with Syncfusion ASP.NET Core MVC using Tag Helper](https://ej2.syncfusion.com/aspnetcore/documentation/getting-started/aspnet-core-mvc-taghelper)
 * [Render DateTimePicker with specific culture](./globalization)
 * [How to get and set value in DateTimePickerFor](./how-to/datetimepicker-for-core)

+N>You can also explore our [ASP.NET Core DateTime Picker example](https://ej2.syncfusion.com/aspnetcore/DateTimePicker/DefaultFunctionalities#/material) that shows you how to render the DateTime Picker in ASP.NET Core.